 - Have a clear understanding of all the potential risks associated with different processing operations

-A GDPR diary, or a Data Register, is a comprehensive record of how an organization is practicing GDPR compliance.
-This would need to be created after identifying all of your data sources (point 1 in this list).
+A GDPR diary, or a Data Register, is a comprehensive record of how an organization practices GDPR compliance.
+This would need to be created after identifying the data sources (point 1 in this list).

-To be GDPR compliant, you should only be collecting data that you absolutely need.
+To be GDPR compliant, organizations should only collect data that is absolutely necessary.
 Accumulating sensitive data without a compelling reason will signal alarm bells for the supervisory authority monitoring your compliance.

-All data requirements should be scrutinized through a Privacy Impact Assessment IPIA) and a Data Protection Impact Assessment (DPIA).
+All data requirements should be scrutinized through a Privacy Impact Assessment (PIA) and a Data Protection Impact Assessment (DPIA).
 These impact assessments are mandatory when the data collected is highly sensitive.

 - When your organization is utilizing new technology